kovidgoyal/kitty/docs/graphics-protocol.rst

 Note that only the first escape code needs to have the full set of control codes such as width, height, format etc. Subsequent chunks must have only the ``m`` key.
 The client **must** finish sending all chunks for a single image before sending any other graphics related escape codes.
+Note that the cursor position used to display the image **must** be the position when the final chunk is received.
+Finally, terminals must not display anything, until the entire sequence is received and validated.

 Detecting available transmission mediums